 Author: Carrie Zoucha, Vice President, Commercial Card

-This is the first in a series of blog posts about accounts payable (AP) automation.
-Today, we’re exploring why it’s time to automate your AP process.
-Future posts will look at the “must-have” features in a solution and the benefits for your business.
+This is the third and final entry in a series of blog posts exploring accounts payable (AP) automation.
+Today, we’re looking at the benefits you could see from automating AP at your business.

 FNBO can help your business automate AP processes with our Centime solution.
 Centime is cloud-based software that integrates with your general ledger to help you control and manage cash, including automation of payables and receivables, and forecast cash flow.
 Learn more about how Centime can simplify your financial operations or to schedule a demo, contact our team below.